Ingwie/OpenAVRc_Hw/Bluetooth_Replacement/Transmitters_Settings.md

 ![Mixer screen](Trainer_Mixer.png)
 If the master receive data from the slave, a BT logo appears on the right side of the screen.
 ![Ecolage/Calibarge screen](Ecolage_Calibrage.png)
-By moving the student radio's control sticks, you should see four values ​​move on the right side of the screen.
+By moving the student radio's control sticks, you should see four values ​​move on the bottom side of the screen.
 If so, center the four main channels of the student radio.
 Then click on **CAL** button.